JinfangWang/syllabus/README.md

-# :wave: The Basics of GitHub
+# :wave: Introduction to Data Science

 ## 🤓 Course overview and learning outcomes

-The goal of this course is to give you a brief introduction to GitHub.
-We’ll also provide you with materials for further learning and a few ideas to get you started on our platform. 🚀
+The goal of this course is to give you a brief introduction to Introduction to Data Science for liberal arts students.
+We’ll also provide you with materials for further learning and a few ideas to get you started on our platform.
+No previous exposure to either probability and calculus is assumed. 🚀

+## :octocat: Week 1: sksksks
+## :octocat: Week 2: sksksks
+## :octocat: Week 3: sksksks
+## :octocat: Week 4: sksksks
+## :octocat: Week 5: sksksks
+## :octocat: Week 6: sksksks
+## :octocat: Week 7: sksksks
+## :octocat: Week 8: sksksks
+## :octocat: Week 9: sksksks
+## :octocat: Week 10: sksksks
+## :octocat: Week 11: sksksks
+## :octocat: Week 12: sksksks
+## :octocat: Week 13: sksksks
+## :octocat: Week 14: sksksks
+## :octocat: Week 15: sksksks

 ## :octocat: Git and GitHub